Wence024/ClassFlow/docs/user-guide.md

 - **Why can’t I assign a session?**
   - There may be a conflict (instructor, classroom, or group).
 Check the notification for details.
 - **How is my data saved?**
-  - All data is stored locally in your browser for now.
-Future versions will support cloud sync.
+  - Your data is securely saved to your account in the cloud.
+This means you can log in and access your timetable from any device!
 - **How do I reset my password?**
   - Use the Forgot Password link on the login page.
 - **How do I report a bug or contribute?**